UoA-CARES/gymnasium_envrionments/README.md

 </p>

 # Data Outputs
 All data from a training run is saved into '~/cares_rl_logs'.
-A folder will be created for each training run named as 'ALGORITHM-TASK-YY_MM_DD:HH:MM:SS', e.g. 'TD3-HalfCheetah-v4-23_10_11_08:47:22'.
+A folder will be created for each training run named as 'ALGORITHM/ALGORITHM-TASK-YY_MM_DD:HH:MM:SS', e.g. 'TD3-HalfCheetah-v4-23_10_11_08:47:22'.
 This folder will contain the following directories and information saved during the training session:

 ```
-ALGORITHM-TASK-YY_MM_DD:HH:MM:SS/
+├─ALGORITHM/ALGORITHM-TASK-YY_MM_DD:HH:MM:SS/
 ├─ SEED
 |  ├─ env_config.py
 |  ├─ alg_config.py